What happens when you stop drinking? First, your overall health improves — especially if you were a former frequent binge drinker.

 What happens to my body when I stop drinking?
 When you stop drinking, a lot of good things happen to your body: You get better sleep, your skin looks younger, your heart health improves, your immune function improves, and your risk of cancer even decreases.

-However, if you struggle with alcohol use disorder, you may experience alcohol withdrawal symptoms.
-In this case, seek clinical supervision when you quit drinking.
+However, if you struggle with alcohol use disorder, you may experience alcohol withdrawal symptoms when quitting cold turkey.
+In this case, seek medical supervision when you quit drinking.

 The First Day (12-24 Hours)